Eamonbaloun/PC-Beginners-Guide/README.md

 - [The Ultimate $3,000 AMD Gaming PC Build!](https://www.youtube.com/watch?v=GPqHvyMm6lg)❗
 - [A PC Build That Just Works Even If It is Your First Time.](https://www.youtube.com/watch?v=_71ArmcP9G8&t=2091s)❗

+- [Detailed Build Video](https://youtu.be/PWCCHiDGPjQ) I like how effectively this video demonstrates and explains each step of the PC building process.
+It covers everything from unpacking components to managing cables with great detail.
+The explanations are clear and the visuals are top-notch, making it easy for viewers of all levels to follow along and learn.

 - This build guide from Linus Tech Tips is also good.
 I would check it out if you have difficulty with 2 other build guides. _(By the way, this video is in POV, so it is easy to see what to do)_
   - [How to build a PC (POV)](https://www.youtube.com/watch?v=v7MYOpFONCU&t=554s)
 - Another fantastic channel to keep you entertained while waiting for all your parts to arrive is [Mr Matt Lee](https://www.youtube.com/@Mr_Matt_Lee).
 Despite being a silent PC builder, his content boasts some of the best camera angles and quality in the community.